edamontology/edamontologyDocs/what_is_edam.rst

 Motivation
 ----------
-Bioinformaticians handle an increasingly large and diverse set of tools and data.
+Scientists - professional and "citizen" - handle an increasingly large and diverse set of tools and data.
 Meanwhile, researchers demand ever more powerful and convenient means to organise, find, understand, compare, select, use and connect the available resources.
 These tasks often rely on consistent, machine-understandable descriptions of the underlying components, but these have been generally lacking in *ad hoc* resource descriptions.
 The urgent need - filled by EDAM - is for an ontology that unifies semantically the bioinformatics concepts in common use, provides the curator with a comprehensive controlled vocabulary that is broadly applicable, and supports new and powerful search, browse and query functions.

 Applications
 ------------
-EDAM is suitable for large-scale semantic annotations and categorization of diverse bioinformatics resources, including:
+EDAM is suitable for large-scale semantic annotations and categorisation of diverse bioinformatics resources, including:

 - Web APIs including RESTful APIs and SOAP/WSDL Web Services
 - Application software